-Here, we present an approach combining field experiments and dispersal modelling to assess effects of climate change on dispersal when accounting for multiple release heights within individuals.
-We focus our investigation on increases in mean temperature, and seek to examine the effects of increased growing temperature on dispersal while accounting for the entire distribution of seed release heights rather than a point source at the maximum.
+Here, we present an approach combining field experiments and dispersal modelling to assess effects of climate change on dispersal when accounting for multiple release heights within individuals where seed release heights vary extensively.
+We focus our investigation on climate change in the form of increases in mean temperature, and seek to examine the effects of increased growing temperature on dispersal while accounting for the entire distribution of seed release heights rather than a point source at the maximum.
 In this investigation, we address three questions of interest.
-First, how does increased temperature affect the distribution of flower heights (and thus seed release heights)?
-Second, how does increased temperature affect dispersal distances over the distribution of flower heights?
+First, how does increased temperature affect the distribution of flower head heights (and thus seed release heights)?
+Second, how does increased temperature affect dispersal distances over the distribution of flower head heights?
 And third, are there differences in dispersal when using the distribution of seed release heights rather than the maximum height?

 Methods and Materials